 Every community member is responsible for their behaviour and for their treatment of others in a manner that is free of discrimination, harassment and ignorance.
 Any behaviour that conflicts with this commitment to the community will be addressed through the Residence Code of Conduct.
 Should any needs arise in terms of accessibility, the Residence will provide arrangements as required.

 Chestnut Residence also strives to provide educational programming that includes our commitment to community.
 Any community member who wishes to see particular programming or equity initiatives within residence, is encouraged to contact Residence Life for support.

 Contracts, Agreements & Fire Safety

-As you may be aware, beginning on October 17th, 2018 cannabis (marijuana) will be legalized in Canada.
+As you may be aware, beginning on October 17th, 2018 cannabis (marijuana) was legalized in Canada.
 In an effort to ensure that you are aware of residence and University policies with regard to the consumption and possession of cannabis, and you have the information you need to make healthy choices, we have developed the following list of frequently asked questions (FAQs):

 Is smoking cannabis permitted in residence?